sanmue/arch-linux-installation-guide/README.md

 The minimum would be: `pacstrap -K /mnt base linux linux-firmware` # using 'linux' kernel And install the rest while chrooted into the new system (e.g. see: Post-installation -> System administration; after "Users and groups").

-> :memo: You could consider installing a second kernel (e.g. lts version), which may bemome handy if you have problems booting with your standard kernel.
+> :memo: You could consider installing a second kernel (e.g. lts version), which may become handy to have anoter kernel to boot with if you have problems booting with your standard kernel.
-> `linux-lts` and as an "extended package" `linux-lts-headers`
+> (e.g.: `linux-lts` and as an "extended package": `linux-lts-headers`)

 #### Extended package install